mongodb/specifications/source/max-staleness/max-staleness.rst

 Read preference gains a new option, "maxStalenessSeconds".

-A client (driver or mongos) MUST estimate the staleness of each secondary, based on lastWriteDate values provided in server isMaster responses, and select only those secondaries whose staleness is less than or equal to maxStalenessSeconds.
+A client (driver or mongos) MUST estimate the staleness of each secondary, based on lastWriteDate values provided in server hello responses, and select only those secondaries whose staleness is less than or equal to maxStalenessSeconds.

 Most of the implementation of the maxStalenessSeconds option is specified in the